Mining One Bitcoin: Time, Difficulty, and Profitability

 Bitcoin network activity is its pulse.
 It's measured not only by hashrate but also by transaction volume, mempool congestion, and fee sizes.

-When activity spikes, miners swim in fees.
+When activity spikes, miners roll in fees.
 Blocks fill to capacity, and senders compete to pay more for speed.
 When activity drops, blocks sit half-empty, and fees dwindle to pocket change.

-For a miner, this is an amplitude they can't control but can ride.
+For a miner, this is a wave they can't control but can ride.
 High activity means not only more income but also difficulty increases in its wake.
 Low activity means a breather before the next surge.

 The network doesn't know weekends or holidays.
 It doesn't care if it's night or morning.
 But waves of activity inevitably roll in, each time with renewed force.